On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

-By the \emph{$\calDPm$ evolution formula}, the $\calDPm$ of X-cycles at the edge island chain in the standard configuration of Wendelstein 7-X at all $\phi$-sections have been calculated and shown in Fig.~\ref{fig:W7X_Poincare_3D} by the eigenvectors.
-Let the vacuum field of the upper control coils be the perturbation $\calB = \calB_{\text{std}} + k\Delta\calB_{\text{pert}}$.
-The calculated $(\Delta \calB \cdot \frac{\rmd}{\rmd \calB} ) \calDPm$ has been verified by results acquired in a brute-force way (that is, simply relocate the X-cycle and recalculate $\calDPm$), as shown in Fig.~\ref{fig:DPm_change_Xcyc_of_W7X}(c).
-In Fig.~\ref{fig:DPm_change_Xcyc_of_W7X}(c), the eigenvectors of $\calDPm$ at different $k$ are drawn as ribbons to present the change tendency vividly.
-The yellow dashed edges corresponding to the $(1+ \Delta \calB \cdot \frac{\rmd}{\rmd \calB} ) \calDPm$ match the black edge lines corresponding to $k=1$ as expected.
+By the \emph{$\calDPm$ evolution formula}, the $\calDPm$ of X-cycles at the edge island chain in the standard configuration of Wendelstein 7-X on all $\phi$-sections have been calculated and shown in Fig.~\ref{fig:W7X_Poincare_3D} by the eigenvectors.
+Let the vacuum field of the upper control coils be the perturbation, \textit{i.e.} $\calB + \Delta\calB = \calB_{\text{std}} + k\delta\calB_{\text{pert}}$.
+The computed $(\Delta \calB \cdot \frac{\rmd}{\rmd \calB} ) \calDPm$ are verified by results acquired in a brute-force way (that is, simply relocate the X-cycle and recalculate $\calDPm$), as shown in Fig.~\ref{fig:DPm_change_Xcyc_of_W7X}(c), where the eigenvectors of $\calDPm$ at different $k$ are drawn as ribbons to present the change tendency vividly.
+The yellow dashed edges corresponding to the computed $(1+ \Delta \calB \cdot \frac{\rmd}{\rmd \calB} ) \calDPm$ match the black edge lines corresponding to $k=1$ acquired in the brute-force way as expected.

-Not only can one employ the theory to fix an X-cycle at the designed position in the divertor region, but also to keep the eigenvalues of $\calDPm$ close to unity~(for longer field line connection lengths to ease detachment) during operation to resist the possibly opposite influences imposed by the plasma response field~\cite{hudson2002, loizu2017, zhou2022, knieps2022plasma}.
+The theory can be applied not only to fix an X-cycle at a specified position in the divertor region, but also to maintain the eigenvalues of $\calDPm$ close to unity during operation.
+This ensures longer field line connection lengths, which facilitates detachment, thereby counteracting potentially detrimental effects induced by the plasma response field~\cite{hudson2002, loizu2017, zhou2022, knieps2022plasma}.

-\paragraph{Conclusion and discussion.---}
+\section{Conclusion and discussion}

-A theory on the shifts of orbits/trajectories and periodic orbits/cycles has been developed, providing a deeper understanding of the nature of chaotic fields.
+A \textit{functional perturbation theory}~(FPT) on the shifts of orbits/trajectories and periodic orbits/cycles has been developed, providing a deeper understanding of the nature of chaotic fields.
 This understanding allows fusion machines to move beyond relying solely on plasma diffusion to increase the power decay length $\lambda_{q}$ of the scrape-off layer~\cite{eich2011}.
 Instead, a proactive stimulation of chaotic fields can be employed to disperse heat flux in midair before it reaches the target plate.
 Moreover, this theory has implications beyond fusion research, offering insights into the behaviour and sensitivity to perturbation of complex systems in various domains.
 Agile and accurate prediction of orbit and periodic orbit shifts under perturbation can guide practitioners in quickly identifying the desired perturbation to the system.